Cunt Toward Enemy

 “Right.
 Then the razors come out, and the scorpions.”

 “It’s not a fucking Saw trap.
-It has bezels.”
+This is medical-grade silicone.”

 “Fucking ridiculous.”